Self-Organization and Artificial Life: What is self-organization?

 \section{What is self-organization?}

-{ The term ``self-organization'' was used sparingly in the XIX$^{th}$ century, mainly applied to social systems.
-In the 1930s it was introduced within embryology~\citep{Stengers1985}.
-Similar concepts had been proposed earlier by Kant~\citep{Juarrero1985}.
-The idea can even be traced to antiquity, including Greek and Buddhist philosophies~\citep{kirk1951natural,Gershenson2018}.} The term ``self-organizing system'' was coined by \cite{Ashby1947sos} to describe phenomena where local interactions between independent elements lead to global behaviors or patterns.
+{ The idea of self-organization can be traced to antiquity, including Greek and Buddhist philosophies~\citep{kirk1951natural,Gershenson2018}.
+The term ``self-organization'' was used sparingly in the 19th century, mainly applied to social systems.
+Similar concepts had been proposed earlier by Kant~\citep{Juarrero1985}, and in the 1930s, it was introduced to embryology~\citep{Stengers1985}.}

+The modern term ``self-organizing system'' was coined by \cite{Ashby1947sos} to describe phenomena where local interactions between independent elements lead to global behaviors or patterns.
 The phrase is used when an external observer perceives a pattern in a system with many components, and this pattern is not imposed by a central authority among or external to those components, but rather arises from the collective behavior of the elements themselves.
-Natural examples are found in areas such as collective motion \citep{Vicsek2012}, as when birds or fish move in flocks or schools exhibiting complex group behavior; morphogenesis \citep{lawrence1992making}, in which cells in a living body divide and specialize to develop into a complex body plan; and pattern formation \citep{Cross1993} in a variety of physical, chemical, and biological systems, such as convection and crystal growth as well as the formation of patterns like stripes and spots on animal coats.
+Natural examples are found in areas such as collective motion \citep{Vicsek2012}, as when birds or fish move in flocks or schools exhibiting complex group behavior; morphogenesis \citep{lawrence1992making}, in which cells in a living body divide and specialize to develop into a complex body plan; and pattern formation \citep{Cross1993} in a variety of physical, chemical, and biological systems \citep{CamazineEtAl2003,FeltzEtAl2006}, such as convection and crystal growth as well as the formation of patterns like stripes and spots on animal coats.

 A formal definition of the term runs into difficulties in agreeing on what is a \emph{system}, what is \emph{organization}, and what is \emph{self} \citep{GershensonHeylighen2003a}, none of which are perfectly straightforward.
 However, a pragmatic approach focuses on when it is \emph{useful} to describe a system as self-organizing \citep{GershensonDCSOS}.
 This utility typically comes when an observer identifies a pattern at a higher scale but is also interested in phenomena at a lower scale; there then arise questions of how the lower scale produces the observables at the higher scale, as well as how the higher scale constrains and promotes observables at the lower scale.
 For example, bird behavior leads to flock formation, and descriptors at the level of the flock can also be used to understand regulation of individual bird behavior \citep{KeysDugatkin1990}.